U8NWXD/blindr/README.md

 * Delete `blind.m`
 * Move the console output file and `blindingKey.csv` to a trusted location inaccessible to the researcher who will do the analysis
-* Create a dummy `blindingKey.csv` file to prevent accidental blinding
 * Process the data as you normally would, using the blinded names in place of the actual ones.
 Store results as `log[blinded name]_[initials].txt`
 * Copy `unblind.m` and `blindingKey.csv` back into the directory